Capitalism: A Rampant Virus of Consumption

 As the population grows further, it will expand into more forest regions, depleting the planet’s natural oxygen generators and carbon dioxide scrubbers.
 In the oceans, pollution and other causes will reduce the amount of phyto-plankton.
 These losses, combined with the increase in total human respiration and industry, will likely create a noticeable decay in the gas quality of our air.
 People will then have an incentive to buy auxiliary supplies of oxygen for their homes, offices, and even vehicles, releasing it slowly into their HVAC and heating systems to supplement the depleted ambient air.
 The outside air in wilderness areas with abundant vegetation will likely be nearly normal, but in the cities there will be a significant reduction in gas quality.
 This should not be so severe as to be dangerous or lethal, at least for some time, but those without additional oxygen will have greater mental confusion, muscle weakness, and frequent headaches.
 Thus, a market will be created for a previously free and abundant resource.

-[4] And so this will set up the justification of charging each person a waste-disposal tax for their exhaled carbon dioxide output.
+The title of the air will likely be determined to be owned by each country’s government, in proportion to either their land area or population.[4]
+And so this will set up the justification of charging each person a waste-disposal tax for their exhaled carbon dioxide output.
 After all, if the government can charge individuals and companies a fee for toxic waste disposal, and can regulate the unfettered release of the same, it is a simple incremental step to do the same for exhaled carbon dioxide.

 A future industry, one that truly exemplifies the process of turning ashes into gold, will be the oxygen industry.
 Manufacturing plants will be created where hydrogen-powered electricity generators will be used for electrolysis.
 Water will be consumed to create oxygen and hydrogen, with the hydrogen being used as the primary fuel to power the generators.
 This will likely consume a great deal of water, making water scarcer and more valuable.
 The astute reader can see where this will lead – yet another nearly-free basic resource of life will become transformed into a valuable commodity, all due to population growth within a capitalist environment.